asuh/front-end-windows/readme.md

 ## AI

-As the 2020s move forward, it is clear that AI is neessary for many tasks.
+As the 2020s move forward, it is clear that AI is necessary for many tasks.
 Used properly, it can give feedback that could be expected from senior developers and management.
 It can give immediate feedback and help that can increase productivity.

-Using many code editors, you can integrate many different services like [Github CoPilot](https://github.com/features/copilot) using models from [OpenAI](https://openai.com/), [Google](https://gemini.google.com), or [Anthropic](https://www.anthropic.com/).
+Using many code editors, you can integrate many different services like [GitHub CoPilot](https://github.com/features/copilot) using models from [OpenAI](https://openai.com/), [Google](https://gemini.google.com), or [Anthropic](https://www.anthropic.com/).

 I can recommend [T3 Chat](https://t3.chat) as the most affordable service to use any of the above AI and more as standalone chat services.
 You can have extensive conversations and get code samples as feedback from the conversations.